Your Past Is Not Your Future

 For me, it’s the fact that I never completed a bachelor’s degree program.
 I have known for a number of years that I wanted to be a writer but I also know that writing doesn’t always pay the bills and the chances of becoming a successful, well-paid author were slim to none.

 For a brief period in my life, I was content to settle.
 I had stuffed the writing dream so far back in the “never-going-to-happen” closet that I was content to read for any old degree and get on with my life.
-But when I wanted to go to university, the opportunity wasn’t available and so off to work I went–to a world that defined you by the degree you did or did not have.
+But when I wanted to go to university, the opportunity wasn’t available and so off to work I went–to a world that defined you by the educational degree you did or did not have.

 Fast-forward more than a decade and I’m still having that conversation on repeat: what would my life be like now if I’d made different choices?
 Would I be in a different place if I’d gone to university?